galaxy-iuc/standards/docs/best_practices/integration_checklist.rst

   are wrapping.
 If they do not exist, you may need to create them.
 The IUC will be happy to help you with doing this.
 - Planemo should be installed (``pip install -U planemo``)
-- You will need to have credentials to access your ToolShed (Either the `Main ToolShed <https://toolshed.g2.bx.psu.edu/>`__, or your local Galactic ToolShed)
+- You will need to have credentials to access your ToolShed (either the `Main ToolShed <https://toolshed.g2.bx.psu.edu/>`__, or your local Galactic ToolShed)

 Creating the Tool Wrapper